narenpi/narenpi.github.io/index.markdown

 layout: page
 ---
 Hello there!
 I am Narendran.
-I recently graduated from Indian Statistical Institute, Kolkata, with a Master's degree in Mathematics.
+I would be starting PhD at University of Kentucky at Fall '23.
+Previously I was at Indian Statistical Institute, for my Bachelor's and Master's degree in Mathematics.
 Currently I'm interested in reading about stable homotopy theory, category theory, K-theory.
-I'm on the market for Ph.D programs in Mathematics.